MatsMulder95/DigitalEnablerHackathon/README.md

 ## Dashboard
 We are using [Digital Enabler Platform](digitalenabler.eng.it) for creating the dashboard and connecting the different datasets.
 Features:
+- Overview of the alerts from the users.
+- It shows air quality and noise around the city on a map.

 ## App